iainquayle/birch/construct-named.md

 ### algebraic types

-Algebraic types are a union of named data, thus anonymous types cant be used in algebraic types.
+Algebraic types are merely a union of named data, thus anonymous types cant be used in algebraic types.

 #### instantiation